tai2/decor/README.md

 # How to Use

-`decor` takes a template file and one or more Markdown files as arguments.
+`decor` takes a pair of template and Markdown files as arguments.

 ```bash
 decor --template template.html content.md
 ```

-Then it generates `content.html`.
+Then it generates a rendered HTML to the standard output.
 The rules for templates are described in the following sections.

 # Options

 - `--template` Template file.
 If omitted, the default template is used.
 - `--watch` Run `decor` in watch mode.
-It detects updates for template and contents then emits outputs.
+It detects updates for the template and content then emits the output.
 - `--output` Output filename.
-When omitted, the input file name with the extension part replaced with `.md` is used.
+When omitted, output is emitted to the standard output.
-- `--generate-template` Emit the default template to a file.
+- `--generate-template` Emit the default template.
 You can use it as a starting point of your own template.

 # Template Structure